nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:function:: bool isValid() const

-			:returns: ``true`` there are no unknown lightning types in this group.
+			:returns: ``true`` if there are no unknown lightning types in this group.

 WeatherBeginEndGroup